-- Low Carbon It is one where little or no carbon is emitted to provide the Heating It is one where little or no carbon is emitted to provide the heating.
+Term (Abbreviation) Description Low Carbon heating A heating system which emits little or no carbon to provide the heating.
 Electric heat pumps are considered to be low carbon heating, and whilst there can be carbon emissions associated with the electricity used to power them, these emissions will reduce over time to zero as the power grid decarbonises.
-This includes the following measures: Air Source Heat Pump, Water Source Heat Pump, Ground Source Heat Pump, Electric Heating and Connect to Existing District Heating. - M&E Engineer Mechanical and Electrical systems engineers can also be referred to as building services engineers.
+This includes the following measures: Air Source Heat Pump, Water Source Heat Pump, Ground Source Heat Pump, Electric Heating and Connect to Existing District Heating.
+M&E engineer Mechanical and Electrical systems engineers can also be referred to as building services engineers.
 They are responsible for the heating, water, electrical and telecoms systems inside a building.
-These engineers are typically involved in the design and installation of building systems or oversee their maintenance and operation. - Net Zero A target to achieve a state in which the activities of an organisation result in no net impact on the climate from the release of greenhouse gas emissions.
-This is achieved by reducing greenhouse gas emissions, in line 1.5°C pathways or time-based targets, and by balancing the impact of any remaining greenhouse gas emissions with an appropriate amount of carbon sequestration. - Scope of Emissions Greenhouse gas emissions are categorised into three groups (1, 2 & 3) or 'Scopes'.
+These engineers are typically involved in the design and installation of building systems or oversee their maintenance and operation.
+Net zero A target to achieve a state in which the activities of an organisation result in no net impact on the climate from the release of greenhouse gas emissions.
+This is achieved by reducing greenhouse gas emissions, in line with 1.5°C pathways or time-based targets, and by balancing the impact of any remaining greenhouse gas emissions with an appropriate amount of carbon sequestration.
+Scope of emissions (1, 2 & 3) Greenhouse gas emissions are categorised into three groups or 'Scopes'.
 Scope 1 covers direct emissions from owned or controlled sources.
 Scope 2 covers the indirect emissions of an organisation from the generation of purchased electricity, steam or heating and cooling.
 Scope 3 includes all other indirect emissions that occur in a company's value chain, for example, purchased goods or services, travel and waste disposal.
-Useful information can be found at this link: Greenhouse conversion factor 2021

-Temporary Heat Generation Is a heat source that is used when the primary heat supply is unavailable.
+Useful information can be found at this link: Greenhouse conversion factor 2021.
+Temporary heat generation A heat source that is used when the primary heat supply is unavailable.
 The most common are electric heaters or electric radiators and are used during the replacement or maintenance of the primary heat source.

-U Value The rate of transfer of heat through a material (watts per square metre-kelvin), typically through the fabric of a building (e.g. roof, walls and windows).
+Term (Abbreviation) Description U Value A unit to measure the rate of transfer of heat through a material (watts per square metre-kelvin), typically through the fabric of a building (e.g. roof, walls and windows).
 A lower U-value indicates the slower rate of heat transfer across a material.
-Wet System In this system, the heating medium used to reach the desired internal temperature of a building is a liquid and in most cases water.
+Wet system In this system, the heating medium used to reach the desired internal temperature of a building is a liquid and in most cases water.
 The heating medium is distributed via a pipe network and heat is emitted through radiators or under floor heating.
 The heating medium then flows back to the heat source.
-Whole System Context Taking a system-based approach is to consider the demands and interactions between different elements of a building in the context of a site or campus.
-'Whole building' approach Taking a system-based approach is to consider the demands and interactions between different elements of a building in the context of a site or campus.
-'Whole building' approach - It is where all the factors that contribute to a building's energy consumption are considered together to identify the most cost- effective way to achieve the objective.
+Whole building approach Taking a system-based approach is to consider the demands and interactions between different elements of a building in the context of a site or campus.
+A 'Whole building' approach is where all of the factors that contribute to a building's energy consumption are considered together to identify the most cost-effective way to achieve the objective.
 For example, investment in improving the insulation levels of the building fabric will reduce the overall size of low carbon heating plant required, as well as save on fuel bills.
 Also, investment in reducing the peak electricity consumption, such as through installation of LED lighting, can reduce the need to upgrade a building's electrical infrastructure to accommodate the installation of a heat pump.

-Salix Finance Ltd 75 King William Street, London EC4N 7BE t: 020 4542 6439 e: info@salixfinance.co.uk www.salixfinance.co.uk
+10 South Colonnade, Canary Wharf, London, E14 4PU t: 020 4542 6439 e: info@salixfinance.co.uk